RoxasShadow/devise_invitations/README.md

 But *devise_invitable* is useful!
 ---------------------------------
 I know, in fact I'm creating nothing but a layer on top of it.
-You still need and use *devise_invitable* (I mean, views, controller and the attributes it sets on the invited users).
+As *devise_invitations* is not a replacement, *devise_invitable* is still needed (well, we could rid it off anyway, PRs are welcomed!)

 Setup
 -----